 Some parents worry that teaching two languages could mean an infant won’t learn to speak on time, but the new study shows bilingual babies are developmentally right on track.
 The peer-reviewed study, published by Advances in Methods and Practices in Psychological Science, found bilingual babies became interested in baby talk at the same age as those learning one language.

-Read the whole story: KNX 10.70 News RadioMore of our Members in the Media >
+Read the whole story (subscription may be required): KNX 10.70 News RadioMore of our Members in the Media >